 The black and grey curves show the weather's (average) behaviour in reference periods that the user can change.
 In addition, the grey area covers two standard deviations of the past 35 years' mean value of the selected weather variable.
-Choosing, for example, one past year with high yields and one with low yields as reference periods allows users to compare the current year with those.
+Choosing, for example, one past year with a good harvest and one with a less good harvest as reference periods allows users to compare the current year with those.
 This provides valuable context in practice, as users tend to remember which interventions worked and which didn't in those years.